707 N Armstrong Pl., Boise

 Search the Database

-Central District Health Food Inspectors conduct regular inspections of restaurants, taverns, grocery stores, meat markets and bakeries to determine proper hygiene and food handling practices of operators and their employees.
+Central District Health's Environmental Health Specialists conduct regular inspections of restaurants, taverns, grocery stores, meat markets and bakeries to determine proper hygiene and food handling practices of operators and their employees.

 All food facilities receive one unannounced inspection each year.
 When critical violations are noted during an inspection, they must be corrected immediately or the inspector will have to schedule a follow-up inspection.